robobenjie/posetree/README.md

 ## Poses are Immutable

 Poses are immutable, and methods like `translate` return a new pose object.
-Immutability is nice because it makes them safe to pass into methods and also thread safe, but there is a gotcha to watch out for:
+Immutability is nice because it makes them safe to pass into methods and also makes them thread safe, but there is a gotcha to watch out for:

 ```python
 # BAD!!!
 Do Not Do!